HillaryDanan/abstraction-intelligence/README.md

 Maturana, H. R., & Varela, F. J. (1980). *Autopoiesis and Cognition: The Realization of the Living*.
 D. Reidel.

-O’Regan, J. K., & Noë, A. (2001).
+O'Regan, J. K., & Noë, A. (2001).
 A sensorimotor account of vision and visual consciousness. *Behavioral and Brain Sciences*, 24(5), 939-973.

 Partee, B. H. (1984).
 Compositionality.
 In F. Landman & F. Veltman (Eds.), *Varieties of Formal Semantics* (pp. 281-311).
 Foris.